The Very Best of The Doors (2001 album)

-The Very Best of The Doors is a compilation album by The Doors, released in the USA in 2001.
+The Very Best of The Doors is a compilation album by the Doors, released in the US in 2001.
 It features the same cover art as The Best of The Doors compilation released the previous year, and a similar track listing to the single CD version of that album.

 Critical reception

 Andy Hermann of PopMatters wrote in his review that with a few exceptions, The Very Best of the Doors is "as good an overview as any of the band's biggest hits and most important songs, all in their original album versions".